rixx/books.rixx.de/data/reviews/liselotte-welskopf-henrich/der-weg-in-die-verbannung/index.md

 ---

 Our beloved hero is banished (well, his father is and he follows).
-The mood is predictably bad, but seeing Harka stand on his own and living through all the shit life throws at him was pretty inspiring.
+The mood is predictably bad, but seeing Harka stand on his own and living through all the shit life throws at him was inspiring.